Click the picture to enlarge it.

 Perhaps the next thing you’ll wonder is why would I have been convinced from my first source that the Essenes were friendly with the Sadducees?
 To be enemies or even neutral is one thing, but friends?
 My first source on the DSS pointed out both pros and cons of the Essene theory (see last week’s blog).
 Their hypothesis started with the fact that the Dead Sea Scrolls weren’t all translated for 40+ years.
 It was inevitable to form theories before all the facts were in.
 They built on this weakness a disconnect from what scholars already knew about the Essenes from Josephus and Philo.
 Through this, their parallels between the Sadducean and the Qumran community, the “sons of Zadok,” naturally grew.

-My first source on the DSS said, since we were familiar with what Catholic monks were like, scholars read into the evidence that Essenes were like Catholic monks.
+My first source on the DSS said–since we were already familiar with what Catholic monks were like–scholars read into the evidence that Essenes were like Catholic monks.
 Add to this the complexities of trying to identify who’s who in the DSS.
 Veiled references in the Dead Sea Scrolls identify almost all people, such as “the Man of the Lie” or “Teacher of Righteousness.”
 And add to this the apparent contradictions from one scroll to the next.
 This convinced me one couldn’t be certain of which theory to believe.

 But if it wasn’t the above quote that convinced me I needed to rethink who wrote the DSS, it was this: why was money left in the caves with the scrolls?
 Of course, there were numerous other factors to consider, too.
-I can’t sum up all I learned from these 2 books in my blogs since I try to make them short and sweet.
+I can’t sum up all I learned from these 2 books in my short-but-sweet blogs.
+But this is the gist of it.

 Some of the Greek kings of Syria (the Seleucids or Antiochids) and Egypt (the Ptolemies) are mentioned by name in the DSS.
 Why is this?
 One theory is that there were no widely recognized nicknames for foreign rulers as there were for Jewish rulers (such as Wicked Priest, Lion of Wrath, and the like).
 Thus perhaps the authors used specific names of foreign rulers when they wished to speak of the groups the rulers represented….